rohanakode/99acres-clone/frontend/README.md

 # 99acres Clone – Real Estate Web App

 A full-stack real estate listing platform inspired by 99acres, built using React, Node.js, Express, MongoDB, and Cloudinary.
-Users can register, log in, post properties, edit or delete their own listings, and view all listings on a responsive interface.
+Users can register, log in, post properties, edit or delete their own listings,  view all listings on a responsive interface with AI chatbot support.

 ---